ErpNetDocs/webclient/introduction/my-apps/groups/roles.md

 Admins can view and download file attachments, and also upload new ones.

-**Members:**
+**Members**

 Admins can preview all group members and their roles.

 They reserve the exclusive ability to add and remove members, as well as delegate and change their roles.

  ![Pictures](pictures/Roles_Admin_16_04.png)